 Our plastic surgeons will consult with you and determine if you can go home the same day as your surgery or if you need to spend the night after your surgery.
 This determination will be made based upon your age, medical health, and the amount of fat that our plastic surgeons plan to remove.
 In general, the younger, healthier, and skinnier you are prior to your surgery, the more likely you will be able to go home the same day.

-To ensure that you have safe recovery from your tummy tuck surgery, it is critical that patients do three things:
+To ensure that you have safe recovery from your tummy tuck and lipo surgery, it is critical that patients do three things:

 There are two big things that patients can do to decrease swelling after their procedure: